ivanztz/sandbox/readme.md

  - JDK 17+

 ### OS setup
-To make JWT tokens generated from postman correctly work inside container environment it is required to ensure keycloak issue URL remains the same is it compares iss value during validation phase.
+To make JWT tokens generated from postman correctly work inside container environment it is required to ensure keycloak issue URL remains the same as it compares iss value during validation phase.
 For this purpose it is required to extend OS hosts configuration with:
 ```127.0.0.1 keycloak```

 ### Docker environment